junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Going through the human portal, it affects me in all forms.
 It tears me apart, splices my true form with the vessel, makes me stuck in the dimension in between the planes, deforms me to be giant."

-Dean remembers the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
-He hasn't got a single full-body shot at Cas ever since Purgatory.*
+Dean winces, remembering the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
+He hasn't got a single full-body shot of Cas ever since Purgatory.*

 "What's dragging you away?"
-He remembers the openings in the mid-air, the edge like a wound of the space, a tear in a fabric; remembers Cas stepping towards it, towards the eye of the tornado where the deadliest things come through most fiercely; then his grace weaving into the tear, gone from the sight.
-Leaving Dean alone, shaking, with exhaustion and bitter.
+He remembers the openings in the mid-air, the edge like a wound of the space; remembers Cas stepping towards it, towards the eye of the tornado where the deadliest things come through most fiercely; then his grace weaves into the tear, gone from the sight.
+Leaving Dean alone, shaking, with nothing but exhaustion and bitter.

 "Law of physics?"
 Cas offers.

 There is no visible deadbeat badass being in this space, now that they have been here, so long, talking.
-No other evil beings cutting them through, no one (hopefully) listening in.
+No other evil beings cutting them off, no one (hopefully) listening in.
 No one running the place except for the natural order. *Huh.*

 The easiest and toughest rule to break, then.

-"Cas," he steadies his spinning thought, asking the most important question, the only question echoing in his mind every day and night since Purgatory, since before that.
+"Cas," Dean steadies his spinning thought, asking the most important question, the only question echoing in his mind every day and night since Purgatory, since before that.
 "How can I get you back?
 The whole, complete, normal, you.
-Not bits and pieces of glimpses here and there."
+Not bits and pieces of glimpses here and there." *Not broken, not crazy, not amnesia.
+Just, Cas.*

 Cas falls quiet.
 After a long while, his voice finally echoes on top of Dean's head again: "I don't know."

 *Don't know if it's possible, if they can find a way, or don't know if he really wants to come back?* Dean decides not to ask.

-He tells him, instead: "I'll think of something.
+He tells him this, instead: "I'll think of something.
 We'll figure it out.
 We always do.
 Hang in there tight, Cas, I get you."

 <br>

-#### Appendix: Of the Theory
+#### Appendix: About the Theory

 The theoretical explanations that Dean cuts off but Cas would have explained, if anyone is curious: